SHARE

 Visit a Local Café in Paris

-If you want a quick coffee you can save money by ordering it at the bar.
-The other option is to take a seat, and people watch, you will pay double the price, but the table will be yours for however long you want.
+Save money by ordering a quick coffee at the bar, which is a faster option to grab a quick coffee.
+Another option is to take a seat and people-watch.
+You will pay double the price, but the table will be yours for however long you want.
 You can use this guide for How to Order Coffee in Paris.
 Not a coffee drinker?
-Grab a glass of wine or a coke.
+Grab a glass of wine or a Coke.
 When you visit a local café and take a table on a terrace, the terrace will be yours until you ask for the bill and pay.
 The French will not rush you off as they do in the US.

-You can simply buy a drink and you will be left alone to people-watch or read a book.
+You can buy a drink and be left alone to people-watch or read a book.
 You can ask for the café wifi, which will most likely be available.
-I recommend putting your phone down and soaking in the city to be immersed in the culture.
+Put your phone down and soak in the city to be immersed in the culture.
 Even if you don’t speak French, you can enjoy watching the world go by.
 This post on Essential Café Etiquette will come in handy.

 How to Ride the Metro in Paris

 Buy metro tickets in a pack of 10, known as a carnet.
 Day passes are also available for the metro to hop on and off multiple times.
-The cost is cheaper than buying multiple tickets, and you will always have a ticket available when you need it.
+The cost is cheaper than buying multiple tickets; you will always have a ticket available when needed.
 The metro is an affordable way to get around the city of Paris.
 Some stations don’t offer a ticket machine, so having these on hand is good.
-You will need to hold onto your ticket until you reach your final destination.
+You must hold onto your ticket until you reach your final destination.

 Do not try to cut through without paying.
-There are some random ticket checkers at metro stations, and you will have to show your metro ticket.
+There are some random ticket checkers at metro stations, and you must show your metro ticket.
 If you do not have a valid ticket, you will be fined.
-Travel at off-peak times to avoid crowded trains (rush hour) You can take the metro as late as midnight and they will be full of people, so don’t worry about feeling like you will be unsafe.
+Travel at off-peak times to avoid crowded trains (rush hour).
+You can take the metro as late as midnight, and they will be full of people, so don’t worry about feeling like you will be unsafe.

 First-time Guide to Paris